OpenDroneMap/docs/source/arguments.rst

   Default: ``9``

 --mesh-samples <float ≥ 1.0>
   Number of points per octree node.
+For relatively low noise, values in the range of [1-5] can be used.
+For noisier datasets, large values in the range of [15-20] may be employed.

   Default: ``1.0``